 Penn State Schuylkill Residency Requirement Policy

 Penn State Schuylkill is committed to providing its students with a comprehensive educational experience.
 Research shows that students who live on campus have better grades, develop a better academic foundation, acquire stronger social skills, and learn to form responsible, independent decisions.
 Penn State Schuylkill has determined that for most undergraduate students, living on-campus, as compared to off-campus living, has numerous educational and social benefits.
-In recognition of the value of the living-learning experience associated with on-campus living, effective the 2013 Fall Semester, Penn State Schuylkill will require all first and second year students with a home address further than 50 miles from campus, live in the Nittany Apartments.
+In recognition of the value of the living-learning experience associated with on-campus living, effective beginning the fall 2013 semester, Penn State Schuylkill required that all students with a home address further than fifty miles from campus, live in the Nittany Apartments.
 All Penn State Schuylkill residential students are also required to review and adhere to the policies and regulations of the Schuylkill Campus Nittany Apartments.

-Penn State Schuylkill requires that all full-time first and second year students enrolled in twelve (12) or more semester credit hours, with a home address more than 50 miles from the campus, reside in the Nittany Apartments.
+Penn State Schuylkill requires that all full-time students enrolled in twelve (12) or more semester credit hours, with a home address more than fifty miles from the campus, reside in the Nittany Apartments.
 This requirement excludes summer sessions and is applicable unless the Department of Housing and Residence Life receives an approved exemption.

 Exemptions to this policy may be granted to students who meet one of the following criteria: